 • Higher Education (HE) study skills

-Each Semester, you will study three different modules covering different areas of Engineering.
+Each Semester, you will study a selection of modules (2 or 3) from those below covering different areas of Engineering.

 Semester 1: